 Next to it is the door to the bathroom.
 The bathroom is huge for this room.
-On the right side as you walk in is the shower with glass door.
-Straight into the bathroom at the end was the vanity with a wall mounted mirror and cosmetic mirror and next to it the toilet.
+On the right side as you walk in is the shower with a glass door.
+Straight into the bathroom at the end was the vanity with a wall-mounted mirror and cosmetic mirror and next to it the toilet.
 I was really surprised by the size of the bathroom.

-Try to avoid to get a room with X01 inside the main building.
+Try to avoid getting a room with X01 inside the main building.
 These rooms are a touch smaller and most noticeable by the size of the bathroom.
 However, these rooms and all the rooms with an odd number provide a great view of the city.

 1 King Bed Courtyard Loft (Room 244)